tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * Has one of the funniest Liquipedia pages I've ever seen.
 Lookin' more like a Retirement EHOME, amirite?

 #### BurNIng
 * Owns Team Aster.
-Kinda disliked in China now for some dickish behavior?
+Kinda disliked in China now for some [dickish behavior.](https://www.reddit.com/r/DotA2/comments/nwmjoz/only_38_chinese_audience_support_aster/h1cxazo/?context=10000)

 ## Southeast Asia